lloyd/lloyd.io/posts/2011-10-17-primary-identity-authorities-in-browserid.md

 dialog should redirect to the url provided in the `return_to` GET parameter.

-Subsequent to this interaction, the BrowserID dialog will re-attempt the provisioning process, and the results of that will indicated whether the user has successfully authenticated with the primary.
+Subsequent to this interaction, the BrowserID dialog will re-attempt the provisioning process, and the results of that will indicates whether the user has successfully authenticated with the primary.

 ## Data Formats

-The conversation above avoids the important issue of data formats for certificates, public keys, and private keys.
+Above we avoid the important issue of data formats for certificates, public keys, and private keys.
 At the time of writing, we're working to finalize the specific cryptographic algorithms and encoding formats we'll be using.
 BrowserID at present leverages RSA encoded in [JSON Web Tokens][].
-At present we're revisiting these choices to attempt to come up with an algorithm and encoding that has adequate performance, security, and has mature and widely avaiable libraries.
+These choices are being revisited to attempt to come up with an algorithm and encoding that has adequate performance and security with ideally mature and widely available implementations.

   [JSON Web Tokens]: http://self-issued.info/docs/draft-jones-json-web-token.html